How to Find and Fix Broken Links in WordPress

 In this post, we’ll explore a few easy methods for identifying and resolving broken links in WordPress.
 You’ll also learn some tips for preventing links from breaking in the first place.

-A broken link, also known as a dead link, is a hyperlink on a website that no longer works as intended.
+A broken link (also known as a dead link) is a hyperlink on a webpage that no longer works as intended.
+When someone clicks on it, instead of taking them to the correct destination, it leads to an error page—usually a 404 Not Found message.

 2.1 Using Rank Math’s 404 Monitor and Redirections